doczi-dominik/tx/README.md

 22 | No tasklist exists with this Sync ID
 23 | Could not request new Sync ID from the Sync server 24 | Unparseable response from Sync server
-25 | Unsupported Configuration, mainly exists to signify that deleting this blob is disabled on JSON Blob, which `tx` will never configure.
+25 | Unsupported Configuration, mainly exists to signify that deleting this blob is disabled on the Sync service, which `tx` will never configure.

 # Contributions